farmOS/farmOS/README.md

 future, we can add an alter hook to alter the ones provided by other modules as well.
 This will be very flexible.

-The nice thing about this approach is we can include it in the FarmOS distribution (http://drupal.org/project/farm), but if other people want to use the farm_* module individually, and want to define their own permissions, they can do that.
+The nice thing about this approach is we can include it in the farmOS distribution (http://drupal.org/project/farm), but if other people want to use the farm_* module individually, and want to define their own permissions, they can do that.
 So it's the best of all worlds, I think.